L3afMe/inori-rs/README.md

 Pull requests for bug fixes and new features are more than welcomed but please ensure that you have the latest nightly RustFmt installed and have formatted your code before submitting.

+P.S.
+PRs for spelling and grammar mistakes are more than welcome!

 ## Commands

 #### This may be outdated, use `~help` for a list of all commands